themejuice/tj/README.md

 In addition to that, `tj` uses the [OS gem](https://github.com/rdp/os) to sniff out your OS and adjusts a few things accordingly.
 Windows users won't see any fancy select menus or anything like that to avoid crashing (since Windows doesn't support `stty`, which is what is used).

-_If you encounter any bugs, please let me know through a **well-documented** issue and I'll try my best to get it resolved._
+_I don't regularly develop on Windows, so if you encounter any bugs, please let me know through a **well-documented** issue and I'll try my best to get it resolved._

 ## Config
 Because everybody likes to use different tools, you can create a `Juicefile` or `tj.yaml` config (with an optional preceding `.`) that will house all of your theme-specific commands.
 This allows you to use a streamlined set of commands that will act as aliases to your per-project configuration, as well as starter-theme specific information, such as deployment configuration, etc. For right now, we'll just stick to the `commands` section.